derevirn/renewcast/README.md

 # Renewcast
-A web app that provides forecasts for renewable energy production of EU countries, based on Streamlit and Keras.
+A web app that provides forecasts for renewable energy production of EU countries, based on Streamlit and sktime.